Christian Veilleux

-Christian Veilleux (VAY---you; born June 28, 2002) is a Canadian college football quarterback for the Georgia State Panthers of the Sun Belt Conference.
-He formerly played for the Penn State Nittany Lions and Pittsburgh Panthers.
+Christian Veilleux (VAY---yur; born June 28, 2002) is a Canadian college football quarterback who plays for the Alberta Golden Bears.
+He previously played for the Penn State Nittany Lions, Pittsburgh Panthers and the Georgia State Panthers.

 College career

 Penn State

 Veilleux became the first Canadian quarterback to play for a Power Five school in 16 years when he decided to play for Penn State.
 Veilleux spent 2021 as Sean Clifford's backup.
 On November 29, 2022, Veilleux announced he had entered the transfer portal.

 Pittsburgh

 On December 18, 2022, Veilleux announced his commitment to Pittsburgh.